justine6/JustineLonglaT-Lane/docs/cal-integration-with-hero.md

-# 🤝 Cal.com Integration – Jutellane Solutions
+# 🤝 Cal.com Integration – Justine Longla T.

 ## Overview
-This document explains how to integrate the **IntroCall (30 min)** event from Cal.com into the Jutellane Solutions website, aligning it with brand colors, tagline, and the animated Hero section.
+This document explains how to integrate the **IntroCall (30 min)** event from Cal.com into the Justine Longla T. website, aligning it with brand colors, tagline, and the animated Hero section.
 It also covers embedding the scheduler on your **Contact page** for easy booking.

 ---